eth-educators/eth-docker-docs/website/docs/Support/Windows.md

   and other ways of running.
 You'd be looking into Windows Task Scheduler.
 - Client diversity.
 Prysm does Windows-native, Lighthouse may as well.
 The other two would rely on a setup that runs them in Docker Desktop and WSL2, thus Linux, afaik.
-- eth1 node - Prysm sidesteps this with 3rd-party, and Geth runs natively.
+- execution client - Prysm sidesteps this with 3rd-party, and Geth runs natively.
 For other clients, you're looking at Docker Desktop again.
 - Remote administration - SSH?
 RDP?
 If RDP, do you need a "proper" cert to encrypt?
 - If using Docker Desktop and WSL2, consider that WSL2 runs as a virtual network.
 Work-around is to run a Powerscript that addresses needed port-forwarding.
 - I've had Docker Desktop fail to start, rarely.
 It appears to be related to when there is an update available, which would typically be the case